- Blog Overview

 4. Serving

-If the service provider chooses to identify the customers as soon as they enter the queue, then the staff calling the customer forward can start preparations before the customer arrives at the service point.
-For example, staff could call up the customer’s history on their screen to see every visit the customer has made before, who they saw and what the enquiry was about.
-When the customer is being served, data on their visit can be captured and made available for real-time insight through management dashboards.
-It can also be stored for later use.
-For instance, management could use the information to view customer wait times or find out how long different transactions take to complete.
-This also enables management to have an instant overview of the service situation at one or several locations in real time.
-CJM provides the ability to see details such as number of open counters, services offered, current waiting times, and number of customers seen at each counter as well as transaction times.
-Alert mechanisms can give the manager the opportunity to take action if waiting times exceed preset limits.
+If the service provider chooses to identify the customers as soon as they enter a queue, then the staff calling the customer forward can start preparations before the customer arrives at the service point.
+For example, staff could bring up the customer’s history on their screen to see every visit the customer has made before, who they met, and what the inquiry was about.
+When the customer is being served, data on their visit can be captured and made available for real-time insight through business intelligence dashboards.
+Collecting and projecting valuable information that can also be stored for later analysis.
+For instance, managers could use the information to view customer wait times or find out how long service transactions take to complete.
+This also enables management to have an instant overview of the service situation at one or several locations in real-time.
+A customer journey management system provides the ability to see details such as number of open counters, services offered, current waiting times, and number of customers seen at each counter, as well as transaction times.
+Alert mechanisms can give the manager and floor staff the opportunity to take action if waiting times exceed preset limits and allocate resources to resolve the issues on the spot.

-When data from the journey process is gathered and stored managers can, at any point in time, use that data to evaluate the current processes.
-Reports can be generated on employee/customer interactions, service times and customer wait times.
+When data from the customer journey process is gathered, the data is at your disposal to evaluate and compare the current processes in relation to the customer journey goals you have set up to achieve.
+Reports can be generated on employee/customer interactions, service times, and customer waiting times.
 Operational inefficiencies can be identified and addressed through process changes or training.
-Trend analysis provided by system reports help the user to manage staff in line with peaks and quieter times in the service area.
-Customer segmentation, staff scheduling, media content, etc. can be tested, evaluated and modified based on insights from analysis of the gathered data.
-Statistical reports are also useful tools for achieving and reporting on a variety of organizational targets.
-For service providers with targets related to service levels rather than profits, the information captured by the CJM system can be an important tool for measuring and evaluating performance.
-As the system can be seamlessly connected to any number of service access points over a wide geographical area, managers can have a complete overview of their service network.
+Trend analysis provided by system reports helps the user to manage staff in line with peaks and quieter times in the service area.
+Customer segmentation, staff scheduling, media content, etc., can be tested, evaluated, and modified based on insights from the analysis.

 In the end, customer journey management, when done properly, is developed for you to hit your organizational targets by operational optimization.
 No matter if they’re about service levels, efficiency, or profitability.

-Want to know more about customer journey management?
-See how it can optimize your organization with our virtual queuing guide.
+Want to know more about our customer journey management system?
+See what capabilities it can provide your organization and help you improve customer experience and achieve higher efficiency.